-As a part of a comprehensive first-year experience, the mission of Coker College 101 is to assist incoming students in their transitions toward successful development in academic and non-academic areas of college life.
-The course is designed to pair first-year students with faculty, staff, and peer mentors (Commissioners) to:
+As a part of a comprehensive first-year experience, the mission of Coker College 101 is to assist incoming students in their transition toward successful development in academic and non-academic areas of college life.
+The course is designed to pair first-year students with faculty, staff, and peer mentors (i.e., commissioners) who will:

 - Introduce students to the college environment and assist them in navigating the institution

-- Equip students with basic academic success skills (effective study techniques, time management, academic integrity, etc.)
+- Equip students with basic academic success skills (e.g., effective study techniques, time management, academic integrity, etc.)

-- Assist students with personal success skills (goal-setting, career and major exploration, etc.)
+- Assist students with personal success skills (e.g., goal-setting, career and major exploration, etc.)

 - Expose students to campus and regional cultural events and experiences

-- Engage in service projects that benefit the campus, Hartsville, regional, state or national community
+- Engage in service projects that benefit the campus, Hartsville, regional, state, or national communities

 - Develop an understanding of personal health and well-being